 Vaults

-Merchant Moe Vaults are an automated liquidity manager built by Trader Joe, called Auto-Pools.
+Merchant Moe Vaults are an automated liquidity manager built by LFJ, called Auto-Pools.
 Vaults use an algorithm to rebalance liquidity in a Liquidity Book Pool, thereby removing the need to manually manage liquidity, through use of an automation solution.
 Liquidity Providers can therefore leverage the use of an Vault and remove the need to manually rebalance their own liquidity, helping them save time and risk of managing a manual liquidity position.

 Put simply, if you do not want to manage liquidity yourself, you can deposit your assets into an Vault and let the automation rebalance Liquidity for you.